Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Proof of Theorem .

-\non {\it Proof of part $(ii)$.} It is enough to prove that $0$ is a simple eigenvalue of the adjoint operator $(L_0^*,\bar D(a,b)^*)$.
+\end{proposition} \begin{proof} {\it Part $(i)$.} It is enough to prove that $0$ is a simple eigenvalue of the adjoint operator $(L_0^*,\bar D(a,b)^*)$.
 Assume that $g\in \bar D(a,b)$ is a normalized function such that

 for every $f\in \bar D(a,b)$.
 To prove that $0$ is a simple eigenvalue of $L_0^*$, it is enough to show that this implies that $\nu$-a.s. $g=1$.
 But the left-hand side of (\ref{rs3}) can be written as $\int g L_0 f d\nu=0$.
-Since $\nu$ satisfies the logarithmic Sobolev inequality and $L_0$ is a uniformly elliptic diffusion with bounded, finite range coefficients with second order partial derivatives, by Corollary \ref{cor}, $\nu$ is the unique invariant measure.
+Since $\nu$ is a Gibbs measure that satisfies the logarithmic Sobolev inequality, by Corollary \ref{cor}, $\nu$ is the unique invariant measure.
 It follows that necessarily $\nu$-a.s. $g=1$.
-Let us now show that $0$ is an isolated eigenvalue.
-From part $(ii)$ of Proposition \ref{prop1}, we see that for every complex $z$ such that $0<|z|<\gamma/a-|z|$ one has that for every $f\in D_2$,